Site icon Sancerres at Sunset

 Poplar Forest

 Poplar Forest is Thomas Jefferson’s second plantation, which he inherited upon the death of his father-in-law in 1773.
 He designed the main house himself.
 Nestled in the foothills of the Blue Ridge Mountains, it became a welcome retreat in more ways than one.
 In 1781, Jefferson escaped from Monticello to the overseer’s house at Poplar Forest in order to avoid capture by the British; the second post-colonial Governor used the time in hiding productively, writing portions of Notes on the State of Virginia.
 You may take a docent-led tour of the house and explore the grounds on your own.
 It is located in Lynchburg.
 I visited Poplar Forest during my cross-country road trip a few years ago.
-Hotels within five miles include:
+The Virginian Lynchburg hotel is about eight miles from the site.

 Montpelier

 Montpelier was the home of James and Dolley Madison.
 You may take a docent-led tour of the house.
 You may also explore the grounds and the gardens and hike its more than eight miles of trails.
 It is located northeast of Charlottesville.
-Hotels within 15 miles include:
+The Inn at Willow Grove is about five miles from Montpelier.

 James Monroe Birthplace Park & Museum

 The James Monroe Birthplace Home Museum is a replica of the house where America’s fifth President was born.
 It is open during the summer for docent-led tours and focuses on the lifestyle of a young gentleman in colonial Virginia.
 The Park and its Commemorative Timeline Walking Trail are open year-round.
 The Park and Museum are located just outside Colonial Beach.
-Hotels within ten miles include:
+The Country Inn & Suites by Radisson, Dahlgren — King George is within 10 miles of the site.

 Highland